PatrickJS/awesome-angular/README.md

 * [Firebase Hosting](https://firebase.google.com/docs/hosting) - [Angular Fire](https://github.com/angular/angularfire) can help the process in deploying to Firebase Hosting.
 * [Netlify](https://docs.netlify.com/frameworks/angular/) - Angular applications on Netlify can benefit from integrations such as automatic framework detection and built-in redirects functionality.
 * [angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages) - SSR does not work, and there can be some caveats, but you can host your Angular project on GitHub Pages.

+#### Updating

+* [angular update guide](https://update.angular.io/) - Interactive guide to help you migrate from one version of Angular to another.
+* [ng update](https://angular.dev/cli/update) - Use the CLI to update your project or try new Angular features by adding the `--next` flag.
+* [migrations](https://angular.dev/reference/migrations) - Angular offers schematics to help update your project for you.
+You can convert your project to standalone components, the new control flow syntax, and more by using one of the Angular built-in schematics.

 ---